Close contact is defined as:

-When a UW–Madison student or employee tests positive, regardless of whether that test was on campus, the University Health Services contact tracing team works with that individual to identify where they spent time while they were symptomatic or infectious.
+Contact tracers at UW–Madison or another public health entity work with people who test positive for COVID-19 to identify where they spent time while they were symptomatic or infectious.
 They also work to identify and get in touch with people who may be deemed close contacts.

-If you are a close contact on campus, you are likely to hear from a contact tracer via secure message on your MyUHS app or through the MyUHS web portal.
+If you are a close contact on campus, you may hear from a University Health Services contact tracer via secure message on your MyUHS app or through the MyUHS web portal.

-If you haven’t heard from a contact tracer but you hear from someone that they have tested positive and you meet the above definition of a close contact, you should:
+If you haven’t heard from a contact tracer but someone tells you they tested positive and you believe you meet the above definition of a close contact, you should: